Cultural impact of Shakira: In Latin popular culture

-Title "Greatest female Latina of all time"

-Being the most influential Latin woman on earth, Shakira is of great weight in Latin American culture.
-Having dominated the Latin market for more than 3 decades since its debut, it is surprising how it stays in the flow of the new wave of streaming while competing with various Latin and non-Latin artists of the moment without being able to surpass Shakira's figures where very Few artists who debuted in the 1990s manage to adapt, and for Shakira it is a major achievement to be a Latina with a discography mostly in Spanish.
-Different media such as music magazines credit her with having reshaped Latin music with her first albums, laying the foundations and being a point of reference for different artists such as Karol G, Anitta, Jbalvin, Romeo Santos and more.
-Its millionaire sales figures support Shakira's reach throughout the world, each year generating figures in countries such as the USA, UK, Japan, Germany, France, Switzerland and many more, becoming one of the best-known artists on the entire planet and at the same time being the best known and most famous Latin artist of all time.
-Also her impact on Latin culture is notable as she appears in various places such as the River Plate Stadium in Argentina where she appears in a mural made for all the important celebrities who performed there, appearing Shakira there.

 Image trends

 During the mid-90s, Shakira was already making herself known in the world of Latin music and some parts of Europe thanks to her successful international debut album "Pies Descalzos".
 According to Edgar Garcia in the book "Shakira ¡Que viva Colombia!"
 Shakira had reached a status of importance in Latin adolescents, which led to the appearance of various "impersonators" who emulated her look, voice, movements and characteristics.
-She used a look described by various media as "Rocker", leather pants, bracelets and quite prominent hair, it was a sensation in America in countries like Spain, Turkey and Latin countries like Mexico and Argentina, Shakira's style had become a daily fashion for girls and adolescents emulating the singer during her look used in her "¿Dónde Están los ladrones?" era, they wore the thread bracelets and the braids of Colors, they loved that hippie look of the new century and they identified with the sounds that Shakira embodied in her albums.
+She used a look described by various media as "Rocker", leather pants, bracelets, and quite prominent hair, it was a sensation in America in countries like Spain, Turkey and Latin countries like Mexico and Argentina, Shakira's style had become a daily fashion for girls and adolescents emulating the singer during her look used in her "¿Dónde Están los ladrones?" era, they wore the thread bracelets and the braids of Colors, they loved that hippie look of the new century and they identified with the sounds that Shakira embodied in her albums.
 Shakira came to have different imitators around the end of the 90's and the beginning of the decade 2000.